 - Add flour mixture into wet mixture and mix just until well combined.
 Finally add in chocolate chips mixture and give everything one last mix to combine.

-- Scoop batter evenly into lined muffin tray of 12.
+- Scoop batter evenly into lined muffin tray.
 Sprinkle some chocolate chips on top.

 - Bake in a preheated oven at 400ºF (200ºC) for 18 minutes or until fully cooked.
 Leave for 10 minutes before transferring them on a rack to cool completely.